delphidabbler/codesnip/Docs/ReadMe.txt

 versions back to v3.0.0 can be downloaded from the CodeSnip Files page on SourceForge.net at https://sourceforge.net/projects/codesnip/files/

-Available source code is released under the Mozilla Public license v1.1 or v2.0 (see http://www.mozilla.org/MPL/) and other open source licenses.
-See the file SourceCodeLicenses.txt in the "Docs" directory of the repository for full source code licensing information.
+The original source code is released under the Mozilla Public license v2.0 (see http://www.mozilla.org/MPL/) and other open source licenses.
+See the file "License.html" in the "Docs" directory of the repository for full licensing information.

 Bugs